TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Clear cosmic entropy when the player is not conscious
+	- So that others are not allowed to waste bandwidth when they are dead

 - Notes on assymetric latency
 	- Effectively, the client always shows AHEAD the server time by
 	- Therefore it is the client->server latency that is the most important